 Bank Of America application rules

-Bank of America has several credit cards that are interesting to those looking to maximize rewards, including the Alaska Airlines Visa® Business card (review).
-Here are the Bank of America application rules to be aware of:
+Bank of America has several credit cards that are interesting to those looking to maximize rewards, including the Alaska Airlines Visa® credit card (review) and Alaska Airlines Visa® Business card (review).
+Below are the Bank of America application rules to be aware of.

 With the 2/3/4 rule, you can typically only be approved for at most two Bank of America credit cards in a rolling two month period, three credit cards in a rolling 12 month period, and four credit cards in a rolling 24 month period.